neryus/email-developer-handbook/tools.md

 ## GIF
 ### Animated GIF maker [imgflip](https://imgflip.com/gifgenerator)
 Make animated GIFs from video files, Youtube, or video websites.
+### Animated GIF editor and GIF maker [EZGIF](https://ezgif.com/)
+Ezgif.com is a simple online GIF maker and toolset for basic animated GIF editing.
+Here you can create, resize, crop, reverse, optimize, and apply some effects to GIFs.

 ### [LICEcap](https://www.cockos.com/licecap/)
 This desktop capture tool allows to output image as a gif.
 Available for Windows and OSX users.
 Good tool to capture videos or providing instructions.